Frequently Asked Questions

 What evidence exists that school resource officers are valuable?

 Researchers at Canada’s Carleton University conducted a two-year study of an SRO program in the Regional Municipality of Peel.
-In their 2018 report, they concluded that for every dollar invested in the program, a minimum of $11.13 of social and economic value was created.
+In their report, published by Routledge in 2019, they concluded that for every dollar invested in the program, a minimum of $11.13 of social and economic value was created.
 The report lists numerous benefits of the program, including:

 - Prevention or minimization of property damage in the school and surrounding areas.